awez/amirrajan.github.com/a-dark-room/index.md

 Again, I wasn't surprised that the downloads went back to their regular numbers after the sale was over.
 But, during that time period, A Dark Room received an additional 112 5-star reviews, one 1-star review, and one 2-star review.
 It seems like players either "get" the game or they don't... thankfully, the ratio is well in A Dark Room's favor.
 Also, it seems that even with the well placed review button, the conversion rate for reviews is about 1%... geez.

 On the 18th, A Dark Room's iPhone and iPad RPG ranks were 28 and 71 respectively (and falling).
 The rankings were reset during the time period when the app was free (a risk I was well aware of).
 Today, A Dark Room's iPhone and iPad ranks are 16 and 40 respectively (and rising... so far).
 I'd say the two day sale was a success.

+<a id="minecraft"> </a>

+**March 31, 2014: Attack of the Minecraft Clones, and a New Hope in the United Kingdom** <a href="#minecraft"><small>permalink</small></a>

+For the past two weeks, a certain "anomaly" has existed in A Dark Room's small part of the App Store.
+There are two games that have managed to take top spots in the RPG category: Skyblock - Survival Game Mission Flying Island (which I'll call Skyblock1) and Skyblock - Mini Survival Game in Block Sky Worlds (which I'll call Skyblock2).
+Skyblock1 and Skyblock2 hold the _first_ and _tenth_ spot in the RPG category.
+The average rating for both games are two stars.

+I'm not sure what is going on here.
+I am well accustomed to the "I don't get it this is dumb" one-star review (I see that as a failure on my part by the way...).
+And here are two apps, that are in the top 10, and their reviews are mostly poor.
+Are the people that are reviewing this game, simply "not getting it"?
+Where are the reviews of people that enjoy the game?

+[As I've mentioned before](#top6), getting a top spot in rankings takes a consecutively high number of downloads, day after day.
+These games have been holding a top spot now for what looks like _two weeks_.
+These games are definitely bringing in a high number of downloads, but very few good reviews.

+Is the Minecraft "franchise" simply that popular?
+Here is a list of Minecraft based games that are high ranking right now:

+- Skyblock - Survival Game Mission Flying Island (#1 spot, 2-star average)
+- Hunt Games - Mine Mini Survival Game with Blocks (#9 spot, 2-star average)
+- Skyblock - Mini Survival Game in Block Sky World (#10 spot, 2-star average)
+- Minecraft Skin Studio - Official Skins Creator for Minecraft (#12 spot, 4.5-star average)
+- Adventure With Companions - 3D Online Multiplayer Block Building Sandbox With Creative (#17 spot, 4-star average)
+- Minecraft Explorer Pro (#18 spot, 3.5-star average)
+- World Explorer - Made for MineCraft (#19 spot, 2.5-star average)

+A Dark Room is currently ranked 20, with 220 reviews, average 5-star rating... in the United States.

+A few days ago, I saw a small spike in downloads.
+I didn't think too much of it.
+Yesterday, there was a 300% increase in A Dark Room's downloads.
+This got my attention.
+I tried to make sense of why this spike existed.
+App Annie, a site I use to track this stuff, showed a disproportionate number of downloads in the United Kingdom App Store.
+After looking at rankings, I saw that A Dark Room was recently promoted to the #1 spot in the UK App Store.
+Not #1 RPG, not #1 Game, **A Dark Room is currently the #1 app _overall_.**

+I don't have any details (yet) about what impacted this, or how many downloads this will translate to in the long run.
+One thing I've learned so far, you have to have tempered expectations.
+I've reached out to [Cara Ellison](#cara) and [Leigh Alexander](#leigh) (editors in the UK) to see if they have any idea about what's going on.
+I'm still trying to connect the dots... trying to understand how this happened.
+I'll add another entry as soon as I do.

 <hr />